BNDES server received an extra R$ 108 thousand on average - 08/14/2022 - Market

 The bank managed, at the beginning of the year, to suspend the faster schedule of advance payments to the Union, on the grounds that this measure would lead to billions of losses, since the operations financed with these resources are still in progress.

-The bank still has a debt of R$ 103.2 billion with the Union.
+The bank still has a debt of R$ 103.2 billion with the Federal Government.
 As this money was transferred through the issuance of public debt securities, the National Treasury pays interest on this amount.

 The TCU’s determination for the BNDES to return the resources sought precisely to reduce the cost of these subsidies, financed with public resources.
 The Court of Accounts itself has investigations underway to determine whether the Treasury’s contributions supported the payment of significant shares to employees.